AlexanderWiechert/aws-cost-explorer-mcp-server/README.md

 1. Setup [model invocation logs](https://docs.aws.amazon.com/bedrock/latest/userguide/model-invocation-logging.html#setup-cloudwatch-logs-destination) in Amazon CloudWatch.
 1. Ensure that the IAM user/role being used has full read-only access to Amazon Cost Explorer and Amazon CloudWatch, this is required for the MCP server to retrieve data from these services.
 See [here](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-example-policies.html) and [here](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/CloudWatchLogsReadOnlyAccess.html) for sample policy examples that you can use & modify as per your requirements.
+1. To allow your MCP server to access AWS spend information from other accounts set the the `CROSS_ACCOUNT_ROLE_NAME` parameter while starting the server and now you can provide the account AWS account id for another account while interacting with your agent and then agent will pass the account id to the server.

 ### Local setup